zoontek/react-native-permissions/README.md

 </manifest>
 ```

+### Windows

+Open the project solution file from the `windows` folder.
+In the app project open `Package.appxmanifest` file.
+From there you can select which capabilites you want your app to support.

 ## 🆘 Manual linking

 Because this package targets React Native 0.60.0+, you probably won't need to link it manually.
-Otherwise if it's not the case, follow these additional instructions:
+Otherwise if it's not the case, follow these additional instructions.
+You also need to manual link the module on Windows when using React Native Windows prior to 0.63:

 <details>
   <summary><b>👀 See manual linking instructions</b></summary>